 Connect to virtual machine

-After the deployment has completed, create an SSH connection with the virtual machine.
+Create an SSH connection with the virtual machine.

 Run the following command to create an SSH session.
 Replace the connection string with the one you copied from the Azure portal.